 A: One creative technique we use is to create a culture of sharing.
 During my announcement time each week, I ask our members to take their phones out and check in on Facebook.
 This way their friends and family know where they worshipped.
 This is an easy way to raise awareness of people most likely to attend — the friends of people who already attend your church.

 Q: What are some of the tools we can use to get new people in the doors?

 Potential members are always going to check out videos of your service before they ever attend.
 They are also going to check out your social media, so you need to have someone in your church who is responsible for creating content.
 It needs to be well curated content – don’t just create a lot of content for the sake of content.
 Be strategic in what you are trying to do.
 But know that before they have ever stepped foot on your campus, they know everything about your church.

 If you are not recording your audio sermons, this is a good time to begin.
 People will forgive bad quality video, but they will not forgive bad quality audio because they need to hear!
-For example, you can set up a video camera in the back of the room.
-For good quality audio, you want to plug into the sound board.
+For example, a really good practice, would be to set up a video camera in the back of the room and let the on-board audio pick up the sound from the back of the room.
+For good quality audio, you want to plug into the sound board or just stream the service via Facebook live from a tripod.
 We get lots of views on our live stream from our members and potential members.
 If you begin recording your sermons, make sure you are doing it consistently, the numbers will go up and down.

 Q: How can churches use QR codes to connect print with mobile media in the church?